-- acting text - 2. a book containing the scripts of one or more plays - 3. (in American Football) a notebook containing descriptions of all the plays and strategies used by a team - 4. (informal) any plan or set of strategies, as for outlining a campaign in business or politics - adapted from Collins Dictionary
+- 1. (in Elizabethan drama) the script of a play, used by the actors as an acting text - 2. a book containing the scripts of one or more plays - 3. (in American Football) a notebook containing descriptions of all the plays and strategies used by a team - 4. (informal) any plan or set of strategies, as for outlining a campaign in business or politics adapted from Collins Dictionary